 Staff-level interviews are less about proving you can code and more about proving you can lead technical outcomes at scale.

+Your advantage is your real-world experience.
 This 30-day plan helps you package it into clear, repeatable interview performance.

 Start with one story and one design today.
 Momentum compounds.